sailpoint-oss/golang-sdk/api_v3/docs/RequestableObjectsAPI.md

     "context"
     "fmt"
     "os"
-    openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+    sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
     identityId := "e7eab60924f64aa284175b9fa3309599" // string | If present, the value returns only requestable objects for the specified identity.  * Admin users can call this with any identity ID value.  * Non-admin users can only specify *me* or pass their own identity ID value.  * If absent, returns a list of all requestable objects for the tenant.
 Only admin users can make such a call.
-In this case, the available, pending, assigned accesses will not be annotated in the result. (optional) types := []openapiclient.RequestableObjectType{openapiclient.RequestableObjectType("ACCESS_PROFILE")} // []RequestableObjectType | Filters the results to the specified type/types, where each type is one of ROLE or ACCESS_PROFILE.
+In this case, the available, pending, assigned accesses will not be annotated in the result. (optional) types := []sailpoint.RequestableObjectType{sailpoint.RequestableObjectType("ACCESS_PROFILE")} // []RequestableObjectType | Filters the results to the specified type/types, where each type is one of ROLE or ACCESS_PROFILE.
 If absent, all types are returned.
 Support for additional types may be added in the future without notice. (optional) term := "Finance Role" // string | It allows searching requestable access items with a partial match on the name or description.
-If term is provided, then the *filter* query parameter will be ignored. (optional) statuses := []openapiclient.RequestableObjectRequestStatus{openapiclient.RequestableObjectRequestStatus("AVAILABLE")} // []RequestableObjectRequestStatus | Filters the result to the specified status/statuses, where each status is one of AVAILABLE, ASSIGNED, or PENDING.
+If term is provided, then the *filter* query parameter will be ignored. (optional) statuses := []sailpoint.RequestableObjectRequestStatus{sailpoint.RequestableObjectRequestStatus("AVAILABLE")} // []RequestableObjectRequestStatus | Filters the result to the specified status/statuses, where each status is one of AVAILABLE, ASSIGNED, or PENDING.
 It is an error to specify this parameter without also specifying an *identity-id* parameter.
 Additional statuses may be added in the future without notice. (optional) limit := int32(250) // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := int32(0) // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := "name sw "bob"" // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, in, sw*  (optional) sorters := "name" // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name**  (optional)

-    configuration := openapiclient.NewConfiguration()
+    configuration := sailpoint.NewDefaultConfiguration()
-    apiClient := openapiclient.NewAPIClient(configuration)
+    apiClient := sailpoint.NewAPIClient(configuration)
-    resp, r, err := apiClient.RequestableObjectsAPI.ListRequestableObjects(context.Background()).IdentityId(identityId).Types(types).Term(term).Statuses(statuses).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()
+    resp, r, err := apiClient.V3.RequestableObjectsAPI.ListRequestableObjects(context.Background()).IdentityId(identityId).Types(types).Term(term).Statuses(statuses).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `RequestableObjectsAPI.ListRequestableObjects``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)